College-of-DuPage-Lunabotics/lunabot_ros/README.md

 This repository contains the software developed by the College of DuPage team for the 2024-2025 NASA Lunabotics competition.
 It is built for ROS 2 Humble on Ubuntu 22.04.

 **This branch is for simulating the robot and only supports one camera.
-It is meant to run on computers with limited resources.**
+It is meant to run on computers with limited resources.
+Since it is using one camera instead of two, the view is very limited and it may have a harder time detecting obstacles, especially when driving in reverse.**

 ## Installation